varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 following codes

 * `0` OK
-* `1` Configuration / parameter error
-* `2` Some other error which could be system-dependend and/or transient
+* `1` Some error which could be system-dependend and/or transient

-In addition to these, the `varnishd` child process will exit with status code `4`

-* in a panic situation when coredumps are disabled and
-* in panic-like situations when triggering an actual panic is not possible.
+* `2` Serious configuration / parameter error - retrying with the same
+  configuration / parameters is most likely useless

 The `varnishd` master process may also OR its exit code